 The Legend of the Pale Mountains or Dolomites

 The legend of the pale mountains of the Dolomites is one of the many stories retold by Karl Felix Wolff in his collection of legends from the pale mountains “Die Bleichen Berge: Dolomitensagen” oder “I Monti Pallidi: leggende delle Dolomiti”.
 1931.
+Here is the long version of the story:

 The Legend from the pale mountains